aws-samples/mwaa-disaster-recovery/README.md

     - \[**2.d**] As a first step of the recovery subflow, the EventBridge schedule is disabled to prevent subsequent duplicate recovery flow.

+    - \[**2.e**] The workflow then cleans up the metadata database by triggering the [cleanup_metadata](assets/dags/mwaa_dr/cleanup_metadata.py) DAG.
+It uses the [task token integration](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-wait-token), in which, it waits for the cleanup DAG to respond back with success or failure notification before completing the workflow.
+The cleanup before restore is needed to avoid primary key constraint violations in the database.

-    - \[**2.e**] The workflow then restores the metadata from the S3 backup bucket into the standby secondary environment by triggering the [restore_metadata](assets/dags/mwaa_dr/restore_metadata.py) DAG.
+    - \[**2.f**] The workflow then restores the metadata from the S3 backup bucket into the standby secondary environment by triggering the [restore_metadata](assets/dags/mwaa_dr/restore_metadata.py) DAG.
 It uses the [task token integration](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-wait-token), in which, it waits for the restore DAG to respond back with success or failure notification before completing the workflow.

-    - \[**2.f**] The DAG for restoring metadata hydrates the standby MWAA environment with the metadata stored in the backup bucket and finally, returns a success token back to the StepFunctions workflow, which ends the flow successfully.
+    - \[**2.g**] The DAG for restoring metadata hydrates the standby MWAA environment with the metadata stored in the backup bucket and finally, returns a success token back to the StepFunctions workflow, which ends the flow successfully.

 # Solution